AA/PPS 02.02.30 - Undergraduate Academic Advising Policy

 Faculty may serve as mentors to students seeking consultation about careers or graduate education.
 Some faculty, however, continue to serve as departmental or school advisors, functioning as teachers and mentors.

-At the discretion of the dean of each respective college, administrative staff may exercise some responsibilities normally performed by professional or faculty advisors.
+At the discretion of the dean of each respective college and in collaboration with the AVPAAT, administrative staff may exercise some responsibilities normally performed by professional advisors or faculty mentors.

 EXPECTATIONS FOR ADVISING, ASSESSMENT, AND RECORD-KEEPING